Kazan review: Delicious Ottoman cuisine in a contemporary Victoria restaurant

 To read more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 10 April 2015, in Grub, London and tagged foodie, Kazan, london, Pimlico, restaurants, Turkish cuisine, Victoria.
+Posted on 10 Apr 2015, in Grub, London and tagged foodie, London, Turkish cuisine, Victoria.
 Bookmark the permalink.
 Comments Off on Kazan review: Delicious Ottoman cuisine in a contemporary Victoria restaurant.